Your savings and investment income get added to your total income on your annual tax return.

 Taxable income is your gross income minus any applicable tax deductions.
 Your tax rate is determined by your total taxable income from all sources.

-How to save on taxes in Canada by opening a TFSA
+How to save on taxes in Canada by opening a registered account

-Choose a banking provider.
-From major banks, digital banks, credit unions, online trading platforms and robo-advisors, you have many options to choose where you want to open your TFSA.
-Comparing accounts and interest rates to find the best account for your financial needs.
+Choose a provider.
+From major banks, digital banks, credit unions, online trading platforms and robo-advisors, you have many options for opening a registered account.
+Compare account features and interest rates to find the best fit for your financial needs.

 EQ Bank TFSA